 Disease burden

-Disease burden is the impact of a health problem on a given area, and can be measured using a variety of indicators such as mortality, morbidity or financial cost.
-This allows the burden of disease to be compared between different areas for example regions, towns or electoral wards (see small area analysis section).
+Disease burden is the impact of a health problem on a given population, and can be measured using a variety of indicators such as mortality, morbidity or financial cost.
+This allows the burden of disease to be compared between different areas, for example regions, towns or electoral wards (see “Analysis of health and disease in small areas”).
 It also makes it possible to predict future health care needs.

 Global Burden of Disease Study